 Please call, email or Text to make an appointment or find out more about a consultation.
 847-987-8079

-Issues & Topics I can help you with:
+Issues & Topics we can help you with:

 Nipple pain, non-latching, poor latch, shallow latch, tongue-tie, lip-tie, latching, cleft palate, weak suck, positioning, poor/slow weight gain, F.T.T., blocked ducts, mastitis, reoccurring blocked ducts, reoccurring mastitis, abscess, medications, low milk supply, over supply, premature infant, twins, fussy nurser, thrush, pumping, choosing a pump, using your breast pump, returning to work, low pumping output, I.G.T., breast hypoplasia, at-the-breast supplementing, supplementing, mixed feeding, donor milk, milk banking, Domperidone, supply-line feeding, exclusively pumping, adoptive breastfeeding, surrogacy, chestfeeding, co-breastfeeding, breast augmentation, breast reduction, multiple breast surgeries, older babies, toddlers, weaning from breastfeeding, weaning from pumping, weaning from exclusively pumping and much more.